Best Espresso Machines for Home Use.

 My Observations

-A good example of how the Sage Dual Boiler punches above its weight, the ECM Mechanica V Slim is likewise a good machine for the money, all things taken into account, but it’s a heat exchanger machine, and it costs significantly more money than the Sage Dual Boiler.
+A good example of how the Sage Dual Boiler punches above its weight, the ECM Mechanica V Slim is likewise a good machine for the money, all things taken into account, however it’s a heat exchanger machine, and it costs considerably more money than the Sage Dual Boiler.

-This is usually the case, to be fair, the majority of heat exchangers cost less than Dual Boilers, but even the Nuova Simonelli Oscar II which is one of the lowest priced heat exchanger machines costs about the same as you can usually get the Dual Boiler for.
+This is usually the case, to be fair, a lot of heat exchangers cost less than Dual Boilers, however even the Nuova Simonelli Oscar II which is among the lowest priced heat exchanger machines costs about the same as you can usually get the Dual Boiler for.

-This really nice looking machine has two pressure gauges, pump pressure and boiler pressure, an E61 group with commercial size 58mm portafilter, stainless steel brew lever, and a stainless steel finish.
-It comes with two (weight balanced, ergonomic) portafilters, and the pressure adjustment screw is extremely simple to locate and fix.
+This very nice looking machine has two pressure gauges, pump pressure and boiler pressure, an E61 group with commercial size 58mm portafilter, stainless steel brew lever, and a stainless steel finish.
+It comes with two (weight balanced, ergonomic) portafilters, and the pressure adjustment screw is really modest to locate and troubleshoot.

-Although this machine doesn’t have a PID, it’s known for its temperature stability – with a cooling flush you must be able to pull numerous back-to-back shots with really little deviation in shot temperature.
-It has a vibration pump, so it can’t be plumbed in, but the tank is almost 3 litres so this probably isn’t a deal breaker for most people.
+Even though this machine doesn’t have a PID, it’s known for its temperature stability – with a cooling flush you needs to be able to pull numerous back-to-back shots with really little deviation in shot temperature.
+It has a vibration pump, so it can’t be plumbed in, but the tank is almost 3 litres so this probably isn’t a deal breaker for the majority of people.

 While some people wish it had joysticks for water and steam vs the retro looking rotary valves, it is possible to swap the rotary out for joysticks.

-For anyone looking for a potent machine in a small footprint, I think the Mechanica V slim is really difficult to beat.
+For anyone looking for a powerful machine in a small footprint, I think the Mechanica V slim is extremely difficult to beat.

-If you’re looking for a compact coffee grinder to go with this slim espresso coffee machine, the Eureka Mignon Specialita or the Niche Zero would be a good call in my modest opinion.
-If the size of the grinder isn’t of much concern, then I’d likewise think about the Baratza Sette 270, 270 wi, Mignon Oro Zero, Mignon XL, or Baratza Forte
+If you’re looking for a compact mill to go with this slim espresso coffee machine, the Eureka Mignon Specialita or the Niche Zero would be a good call in my simple opinion.
+If the size of the coffee grinder isn’t of much concern, then I’d also think about the Baratza Sette 270, 270 wi, Mignon Oro Zero, Mignon XL, or Baratza Forte

 La Spaziale S1 Vivaldi Espresso Machine.